jackwesterkey/An-npcs-adventure-JS/readme.md

 # Zelda-like game made in JavaScript with Kaboom.js

-art made by  Momen
+Art made by Momen

-code made by JSLegendDev
+Code made by JSLegendDev

-I chagned alot to this code and add D-pad support so it works with a usb controller (both xbox and duel shock)
+I changed a lot in this code and added D-pad support so it works with a USB controller (both Xbox and DualShock).

+For now, it only moves the player and does not include a sword attack.

-and i add shooting and cleaned the code in my way
+I also added shooting and cleaned up the code in my own way.

-I also changed up the art
+Additionally, I changed the art.

-i made it an exe
+I made it an executable file.
+(Using electron and nw.js)

+Open the readme to learn how to use it.

+I also added bullets, but I commented them out in the code.
+Just remove the comments, and it will be usable.

+And where i got the font https://www.dafont.com/old-london.font